Monterey Personal Injury Lawyers

 The Amount Of Time It Takes To Reach MMI

-Even if you have strong evidence to support your claim, it could take several months to well over a year to reach maximum medical improvement (MMI).
+Even if you have evidence to support your claim, it could take several months to well over a year to reach maximum medical improvement (MMI).
 This is a point in your medical recovery where your injuries are no longer expected to improve.
 Our Monterey personal injury attorneys might suggest putting off the settlement negotiations until you have reached MMI.
 This will help your legal team arrive at a more accurate approximation of your total damages.

 If you rush into the settlement negotiations, your medical costs and other losses might turn out to be more extensive than anticipated.
-However, once you’ve agreed to a settlement, you will not be able to pursue further compensation from the defendant.
+Unfortunately, once you’ve agreed to a settlement, you will not be able to pursue further compensation from the defendant.

 Whether Your Case Proceeds To Litigation